pglen/pyedpro/KEYMAP.md

 ## PyEdPro Key Assignments

+# Note: this is no up-to-date ... see KEYS in pedlib

    This is a list of default key assignments for PyEdPro.
 The keys are assigned in keyhand.py and the actions are implemented in acthand.py.
 Regular keys are added to the buffer.
 To implement a new feature follow a particular key's